orlovskyjavaprofi/jobmanager2020AngularVersion/README.md

 Then watch this youtube presentation: https://youtu.be/4Pxfwtuf51M Then Go to gitter messenger https://t.co/Ev0LfYlK27?amp=1 and start asking questions and propose ideas!

-The HTML code is formated with "Pretty Formater" visual studio code plugin!
+The HTML code is formated with "Pretty Code Formater" visual studio code plugin!